-We also have an office in Warwick, United Kingdom, where we occupy 1,390 square feet under a lease expiring on January 1, 2014.
-Six employees, all members of the executive, engineering, administration and business development teams, operate out of this office, which serves as a hub for our European presence.
+We also have an office in Warwick, United Kingdom, where we occupy 860 square feet under a lease expiring on July 31, 2014 that we have extended for an additional one year.
+Four employees, all members of the executive, engineering, administration and business development teams, operate out of this office, which serves as a hub for our European presence.